-Early History of Sicily: From the Phoenicians to the Arab Conquest (Antiquity to the 10th Century)
+Early History of Sicily: From the Phoenicians to the Arab Conquest (800 BC to the 10th Century)

 Sicily in Southern Italy is the largest island in the Mediterranean, separated from the mainland by the Strait of Messina and lying just 160 kilometres from Tunisia, the northern tip of Africa.
 Together with its surrounding islands (Egadi, Lipari, Pelagie, and Panteleria), Sicily forms an autonomous Italian region called Regione Siciliana.

-As the largest island in the Mediterranean, the strategic control of the island offered control of the sea lanes for foreign invaders.
-Sicily was also of vital importance in growing crops, the Romans controlling the island for almost seven centuries enjoying the benefit of the crops grown and the taxes raised.
-The fertile hills allowed for grain crops to be grown with an abundant return, providing food to the home countries of the invaders, making Sicily through the ages an attractive territory to invade.
+Given its size, control of the island meant control of the sea lanes around it and so it was in an important strategic position.
+Sicily was also of vital importance in growing crops – the Romans who controlled the island for almost seven centuries enjoyed the benefit of the crops grown and the taxes raised.
+The fertile hills allowed for grain crops to be grown with an abundant return, providing food to the home countries of the invaders, making Sicily through the ages, an attractive territory to invade.

 Today, Sicily’s long summers, thousand-kilometre coastline, and world-renowned wine and cuisine attract visitors from all over the globe.
 The Sicilian capital of Palermo has been named Capital of Culture for 2018 by Italy’s Ministry of Culture, a title that brings with it a million-euro award for the promotion and public investment of its rich cultural heritage and in order to further boost its tourism industry.

-This article will cover Sicily’s early history, from the time of the Phoenicians to the Arab conquest of the island in the 10th Century.
+This article will cover Sicily’s early history, from the time of the Phoenicians to the Arab conquest of the island in the 10th Century and everything in between.

 Foreign Powers in Sicily

-The official language of Sicily is Italian, but most locals speak Sicilian and its many dialectal derivatives.
-Sicilian absorbed elements of the languages of the island’s former invaders.
-For example, the Italian word for “snail” is lumaca but is babbaluciu in Sicilian, from the Arabic babūš and the Greek boubalákion.
-The Italian word for “cherry” is ciliegia, but in Sicilian it is cirasa, from the Greek word kerasós.
+The official language of Sicily is Italian, but most locals speak Sicilian (Siculo) and its many dialectal derivatives.
+The many civilisations that invaded the island left their mark on the language and today, Sicilian has elements of Greek, Catalan, Spanish, Arabic, French and Provençal.
+For example, the Italian word for ‘snail’ is lumaca but is babbaluciu in Sicilian, from the Arabic babūš and the Greek boubalákion.
+The Italian word for ‘cherry’ is ciliegia, but in Sicilian it is cirasa, from the Greek word kerasós.

-The waves of foreign power left their mark not only on Sicily’s language, but also on its food, culture, art, and architecture.
+The waves of foreign power left an indelible impression not just on Sicily’s language but also on its food, culture, art, and architecture.

-When the Greeks arrived in Sicily, it was already inhabited by three peoples:
+Prior to the Greeks arriving in Sicily, it was already inhabited by three peoples: